Vice Chairman of the Joint Chiefs of Staff: History

 The position of vice chairman was created by the Goldwater–Nichols Act of 1986 in order to centralize the military advisory chain of command to the president, the secretary of defense, and to the National Security Council.
 Originally the vice chairman was not included as a member of the Joint Chiefs of Staff, until the National Defense Authorization Act for Fiscal Year 1992 made him a full voting member.
 Historically, the vice chairman has served two, two-year terms before the National Defense Authorization Act for Fiscal Year 2017 amended the vice chairman's term length, beginning on January 1, 2021.
 The same act also set a statutory beginning term date.
 Prior to that, the position was filled whenever the previous holder left office.

-List of vice chairmen
+List of vice chairman

-General Richard B. Myers and General Peter Pace were later appointed to serve as Chairman of Joint Chiefs of Staff from 2001 to 2005 and from 2005 to 2007, respectively.
+General Richard B. Myers and General Peter Pace were later appointed to serve as chairman of Joint Chiefs of Staff from 2001 to 2005 and from 2005 to 2007, respectively.